spring-guides/tut-spring-security-and-angular-js/single/README.md

 {"timestamp":1420467113764,"status":403,"error":"Forbidden","message":"Expected CSRF token not found.
 Has your session expired?","path":"/login"}
 ```

 That's good because it means that Spring Security's built-in CSRF protection has kicked in to prevent us from shooting ourselves in the foot.
 All it wants is a token sent to it in a header called "X-CSRF".
 The value of the CSRF token was available server side in the `HttpRequest` attributes from the initial request that loaded the home page.
 To get it to the client we could render it using a dynamic HTML page on the server, or expose it via a custom endpoint, or else we could send it as a cookie.
-The last choice is the best because Angular has built in support for CSRF (which it calls "XSRF") based on a cookie value.
+The last choice is the best because Angular has [built in support for CSRF](https://docs.angularjs.org/api/ng/service/$http) (which it calls "XSRF") based on cookies.

 So all we need on the server is a custom filter that will send the cookie.
-Angular wants the cookie value to be "XSRF-TOKEN" so this will work:
+Angular wants the cookie name to be "XSRF-TOKEN" and Spring Security provides it as a request attribute, so we just need to transfer the value from a request attribute to a cookie:

 ```java
 public class CsrfHeaderFilter() extends OncePerRequestFilter() {